Bringing People Back to Work After Layoffs

 With community transmission of COVID-19 beginning to slow, governments are beginning to ease restrictions and gradually reopen businesses.
 And employers are beginning to consider how to recall employees.

-If your organization has expressed appreciation and maintained or recently fostered a culture of “we” rather than “me” in which leaders demonstrate genuine support and accessibility, reach out, and communicate with transparency, you’re on the right road.
-However, the twists and turns and final destination remain an uncertainty.
+You’re on the right road if your organization has expressed appreciation and maintained or recently fostered a culture of “we” rather than “me”, in which leaders demonstrate genuine support and accessibility, reach out, and communicate with transparency.
+However, the twists and turns and final destination remain uncertain.
 Some of your people may have kept busy during layoff looking for work elsewhere and achieved success in their search.
 Others may refuse to return to work citing health and safety concerns.